-Does the idea of owning one of these ‘rare Rottweilers’ (often advertised as being valuable and highly prized) sound attractive?
+Does the idea of owning a red Rottweiler, or one of these ‘rare Rottweilers’ (often advertised as being valuable and highly prized) sound attractive?

 Well, before you go out and buy one, you may want to learn a little more about these unusual Rottie varieties.

-There can be health problems associated with a dog from any breed who is a very unusual color.
+There can be health problems associated with a dog from any breed that is a very unusual color.

 Plus a truly purebred red Rottie is extremely rare and although not black-and-tan, they’re a Rottweiler in every other way.
 But unscrupulous breeders may try to pass off mixed breed puppies as ‘rare rottweilers’ and that’s never okay.

-So, make sure you do some research before committing to a dog of any breed who doesn’t fit the recognized breed standard.
+So, make sure you do some research before committing to a dog of any breed that doesn’t fit the recognized breed standard.

 About Red Rottweilers